-- a) In developable areas (certified urban capable land): - i. retention and conservation of existing trees must consider the requirements of the Cumberland Plain Conservation Plan Mitigation Measures Guideline. - ii.
-Where practical, existing mature trees and significant trees are conserved for their natural functions and aesthetic value, as part of the landscaped area of future development. - b) Open spaces are co-located with existing stands of significant trees. - c) No disturbance to existing ground levels occurs within the drip line of existing significant trees. - d) Existing native vegetation in riparian corridors will be protected and corridors revegetated to fully structured native vegetation communities to provide habitat and movement for flora and fauna species in line with the Vegetation Management Plan. - e) The delivery of tree canopy within open space areas, street planting and the public and private domain is to align with the tree canopy targets provided in the Public Domain and Open Space Strategy.
+- a) In developable areas (certified urban capable land): - i. retention and conservation of existing trees must consider the requirements of the Cumberland Plain Conservation Plan Mitigation Measures Guideline. - a)ii.
+Where practical, e Existing mature trees and significant trees are conserved for their natural functions and aesthetic value, as part of the landscaped area of future development. - b) Open spaces are co-located with existing stands of significant trees. - c) Significant trees located within developable areas are able to be conserved on site, where practical, as part of the landscaped area of future development. - d)c) No disturbance to existing ground levels occurs within the drip line of existing significant trees. - e)d) Existing native vegetation in riparian corridors will be protected and corridors revegetated to fully structured native vegetation communities to provide habitat and movement for flora and fauna species in line with the Vegetation Management Plan. - The delivery of tree canopy within open space areas, street planting and the public and private domain is to align with the tree canopy targets provided in the Public Domain and Open Space Strategy.
 See section 7.5.3.4.
-Open Spaces for three canopy targets. - f) Applicants should refer Section C14 Urban Heat Management section of this DCP. - g) Species selection and planting along The Northern Road and within the landscape buffer must consider existing overhead electricity infrastructure.
+Open Spaces for three canopy targets. - e)f) Applicants should refer Section C14 Urban Heat Management section of this DCP. - h)g) Species selection and planting along The Northern Road and within the landscape buffer must consider existing overhead electricity infrastructure.